jfrome1/NTW2029/src/content/docs/course-ntw2029/exercises/guidelines.md

 # Logistics

 - Exercises are always due at 11:59pm.
 Proper sleep is important for health (both physical and mental) and I do not want you staying up late to finish.
-- You may resubmit exercises until the deadline if needed (for example, if you are reading over your submission and see an embarassing typo).
+- You may resubmit exercises until the deadline if needed (for example, if you are reading over your submission and see an embarrassing typo).

 # Comments

-- I will not always make significant comments on your exercises, but I do read them all thoroughly.
+- I read all assignments thoroughly, whether or not I write a lot of comments.
 - I will write comments on your first exercise submitted through Canvas.
-Let me know if you don't see the comments.
+Let me know if you don't see the comments so we can troubleshoot.
-- I do not usually provide substantial written feedback on exercises.
-Written feedback is extremely time-consuming to produce and it is simply impossible for me to provide it for every exercise.
-You will receive indirect feedback on your submission during class discussion, and you are _always_ welcome to ask for additional feedback by scheduling a meeting with me.
+- I can't always provide substantial written feedback on exercises because it is so time-consuming to produce.You are always welcome to ask for additional feedback by scheduling a meeting with me.